Pine Cone Forest Small World Winter Activity

 Privacy and Disclosure for information on cookies and affiliate links.

-Play dough and pine cones go together perfectly in this winter sensory activity.
+Pine cones and play dough go together perfectly in this winter, small world, sensory activity.

 Pine cones